ukify — Combine components into a signed Unified Kernel Image for UEFI systems

 For the inspect verb, the second syntax is used.

-If the third argument is given, the contents will be saved to file PATH
+If the third argument is given, the contents will be saved to the file named

 Note that the name is used as-is, and if the section name should start with a dot, it must be